Tools for Science Communicators for CSICON audience.

-Hi, I am Troy Campbell, a professor at the University of Oregon.
+Hi, I am Troy Campbell, an assistant professor of marketing at the University of Oregon.

 'The Future of Social Influencers' in OPB